 You can append data sources when you create a project for the first time or append to a project that already contains the primary source.
 Regardless, the first step is to upload or connect to the data sources that are required in your project.
 Currently, there is no known limit on the number of secondary sources that you can append.

-You need to identify the primary or parent source and then select the append option.
-Selecting the append option opens the append data wizard.
+You need to identify the primary or parent source and then select the link option.
+Selecting the link option opens the append data wizard.

-In the example below, there is an existing project which contains the primary source with the main survey information, and we want to append a secondary source which includes the weights.
+In the example below, there is an existing project which contains the primary source with the main survey information, and we want to append a secondary source that includes the weights.

 - Select view/add sources.